preraulab/TF_sigma_peaks_SLEEP2021/README.md

 * Central Frequency = frequency of the max-prominence peak of the spectrum at tm
 * Bandwidth = half-prominence width of the max-prominence peak of the spectrum at tm

-In summary, this algorithm identifies the most prominent, well-defined time-frequency peak, within a given time period and extracts the four associated properties.
+In summary, this algorithm identifies the most prominent, well-defined time-frequency peak within a given time period and extracts the four associated properties.
 Since the only needed inputs are event onset and offset times, this algorithm is agnostic to the details of how an event is detected.
 Thus, properties can be extracted equitably for all methods investigated in the present study, allowing fair comparisons across time and time-frequency domains.
 It should be noted this approach does not explicitly handle multiple overlapping time-frequency events, however simultaneously co-occurring events are rare in the sigma range, thus making this an appropriate method in this application.

+### Unsupervised TFσ peak Identification
+In order to derive a principled separation of events from noise unique to each individual, we applied a two-class k-means clustering algorithm on the prominence values of the detected peaks for each subject.
+The cluster with higher mean prominence was labeled as TFσ peaks of interest, and the other cluster with lower prominence was labeled as noise peaks.
+This choice was motivated by the observation of bimodal or skewed peaks within the prominence distributions.

+Prior to k-means clustering, we excluded peaks with durations shorter than 0.3 second to match consensus.
+We further excluded peaks with frequency bandwidths less than half of the spectral resolution of the multitaper spectrograms (4 Hz/2 = 2 Hz), as peaks of this bandwidth are not resolvable by the spectral 60estimator.
+After k-means clustering, we exclude any detected events outside the 10–16 Hz range, to match with the method described in Wamsley et al.
 <br/>
 <br/>